Next website update scheduled for 1/17, and includes the new Fruits & Vegetables section along with updates to the entire Plant Selection section.

-Perennials are the backbone of gardens, returning year after year to provide reliable beauty and seasonal interest.
-These steadfast plants weave layers of color and texture that captivate the eye across the seasons.
-A perennial is a non-woody plant that survives for more than two years, often retreating underground as frosts arrive.
-With spring’s warmth, fresh shoots rise again, sometimes from roots, crowns, or lingering stems.
-Many, like hellebores or ornamental grasses, hold their foliage throughout the seasons.
-In mild climates, perennials often serve as evergreen anchors in the landscape.
-Yet, despite their many strengths, they do come with considerations, though overall they are relatively easy to maintain.
+Perennials form the foundation of gardens, returning year after year to offer consistent beauty and seasonal interest.
+These reliable plants create layers of color and texture that engage the eye throughout the year.
+A perennial is a non-woody plant that lives for more than two years, often retreating below ground when frost arrives.
+With the arrival of spring, new shoots emerge again, sometimes from roots, crowns, or remaining stems.
+Many, such as hellebores or ornamental grasses, retain their foliage across seasons.
+In mild climates, perennials often act as evergreen anchors in the garden.
+Despite their many advantages, they do require some care, though they are generally easy to maintain.

 Colorful, easy-to-grow, disease-resistant shrub roses blooming repeatedly nonstop all season.